codevivi/admin-login-add-users/README.md

 Create login page with a form of two fields: email and password.

 Pass form data to separate route using POST method.
-Check if login data match email: admin@bit.lt and password: 1234
+Check if login data match email: admin@admin.lt(original was admin@bit.lt) and password: 1234

 If login details did not mach redirect user back to login page.